mdzio/ccu-historian/README.md

 * If using this Addon with a CCU2 device, an inserted microSD card is required to actually store the amount of data that is constantly written during the use of CCU-Historian.

 # Configuration
-After installation use the following URL to display the configuration dialog of the email addon on your CCU:
+After installation use the following URL to display the configuration dialog of the addon on your CCU:

 http://homematic-raspi:8082/